-Data Transmission Service (DTS) supports real-time two-way synchronization between PolarDB for PostgreSQL clusters and PostgreSQL databases, such as ApsaraDB RDS for PostgreSQL instances and self-managed PostgreSQL databases.
-This topic describes how to configure two-way synchronization between a PolarDB for PostgreSQL cluster and an ApsaraDB RDS for PostgreSQL instance.
-In the following examples, the ApsaraDB RDS for PostgreSQL instance is the destination database.
-The procedure for configuring two-way synchronization between other types of database is similar.
+Data Transmission Service (DTS) supports real-time two-way data synchronization between PolarDB for PostgreSQL clusters and PostgreSQL databases, such as RDS for PostgreSQL and self-managed PostgreSQL databases.
+This topic describes how to configure two-way data synchronization using an RDS for PostgreSQL instance as the destination.
+The configuration process is similar for other data sources.

 Prerequisites

-A database is created in the destination ApsaraDB RDS for PostgreSQL instance to receive data.
+You have created a database in the destination RDS for PostgreSQL instance to receive the data.
 For more information, see Create a database.

 During schema synchronization, DTS synchronizes foreign keys from the source database to the destination database.